astron51/obs_stuff/STTTTS/readme.md

 Please raise Issue if there are any bugs.
 Made with love from astron51

 # Prerequisite
-- Google Cloud Service Account
+- Google Cloud Service Account ( You can get one from me, limited quantities )
 - Valid Copies of [Soundpad](https://store.steampowered.com/app/629520/Soundpad/)

 # Setup